Review articles on this site earn small revenue from purchasing products through affiliate links.

 DSC06390

-The troublesome thing about hydration is that you have to chew on the mouth and inhale when drinking water (even though you're tired and breathing hard).
-GEIGER RIG brings out the water with great force just by chewing, has been released several years since its release, is an excellent product that is still unique and easy to use.
-However, Hydra Pack has finally released a counter-competent product.
-TREK KIT is a simple and highly functional hydration pack with a body that can be used for both hydration and water bottles, and a "squeeze bulb" that allows you to add and release internal pressure with just one touch.
-The quality of the product is high on the Hydra Pack, so I'm fully prepared to switch to it.
+The annoying thing about hydration packs is that you have to bite the spout and suck to drink water (even when you're tired and breathing heavily).
+The GEIGER RIG , which uses air pressure to force water out just by biting, has been around for several years, but it's still an excellent product that boasts unparalleled ease of use.
+Now, Hydrapak has finally released a competing product.
+The TREK KIT is a simple yet highly functional hydration pack with a body that can be used as both a hydration pack and a water bottle, and a "squeeze bulb" that allows you to add or release internal pressure with a single touch.
+Given the high quality of the product, I'm definitely considering switching to Hydrapak.

 10. boreas TAMARACK